Meet John John

 Fermented Food Supplement

-We also add in Gussy Gut The Daily every other day into his food.
+We also add in Gussy Gut Daily Boost every other day into his food.
 This green powder is a fermented food supplement that John John absolutely loves!
 We call it “greens day” on the every odd day he gets this.

 Nutritional Yeast